deepset-ai/haystack-home/content/overview/quick-start.md

 {{< button url="https://github.com/deepset-ai/haystack" text="View Source Code" color="green">}} -->

-Haystack is an open source Python framework that helps developers build LLM empowered custom application.
+Haystack is an open source Python framework that helps developers build LLM powered custom applications.
 In December 2023, a significant update, version 2.0-Beta, was released.
 This page provides information for both Haystack 1.x and the latest version, 2.0-Beta.
 For more information on Haystack 2.0-Beta, you can also read the [announcement post](https://haystack.deepset.ai/blog/introducing-haystack-2-beta-and-advent).

 ## Installation